LizAinslie/lizainslie.dev/src/pages/projects/holoui-builder.md

 done it sooner, because my debugging would have gone far smoother.

 A few smaller notes I took included:
 - **Organizing imports.** This project has a *ton* of components.
 I came up with a scheme and began optimizing my imports so I could find where I included a component from easier.
 I've since taken this approach with other projects and it's a really helpful technique to use.
+- **Using `<template>` for complex component logic.** The usage of `<template>` in Vue makes complex conditionals in components way easier to read and understand, and given the complex, data oriented nature of this project I was doing this often.

 [file_numConversion.ts]: https://github.com/Studio-Archetype/HUI-Builder/blob/master/src/lib/numConversion.ts
 [file_EditorCanvas.vue_l237]: https://github.com/Studio-Archetype/HUI-Builder/blob/master/src/components/EditorCanvas.vue#L237